 Golf club?
 Cricket club?
 Football club?
 Charity?
 We have, over the years, acted for all.
 If you are thinking of incorporating or setting up a charitable organisation, we can advise you on structure, formation and the preparation of constitutional documents (being the legal documents that govern how your organisation is run!) considering both legal and practical requirements and matters.

 A well-drafted commercial agreement is crucial to businesses to ensure that the intended commercial benefit from any particular transaction or relationship is realised.
 A good agreement will include the clearest possible terms to provide as much protection for the parties as possible to counter the effects in the unfortunate event of a disagreement or dispute.

 We can draft a wide range of robust commercial agreements that meet the requirements of your business, whether they be:

-- Any other bespoke commercial agreement to meet your needs.
+- Hire agreements, or any other bespoke commercial agreement to meet your needs

 We can also advise you on the content of agreements that have been drafted by other parties with whom you are considering entering into a contract, to ensure that there are no hidden surprises further down the line.